-Cuomo says focus of Trump meeting was on testing, states needing funding
+New York's Cuomo talk with Trump focused on testing, states needing funding

 “We have a tremendous job that we have to get done and put everything else aside and do the job, and the tone of the conversation was very functional and effective,” Cuomo said in an interview with MSNBC after the White House meeting.

-“I stayed focused on what we were there to talk about and for me the substantive agenda was testing - who does what, how do we get it up the scale - and somebody has to stand up for funding for the states.”
+“I stayed focused on what we were there to talk about and for me the substantive agenda was testing - ‘Who does what?
+How do we get it up the scale?’ - and somebody has to stand up for funding for the states.”

+With social distancing and lockdowns showing some positive results, Cuomo said on Monday he could begin to consider how to reopen a state that ranges from New York City, with more than 8 million people, to farm country and sparsely populated towns.

+The New York governor, a Democrat who has clashed with Trump during the outbreak, did not discuss details of their talk.
+The White House did not immediately provide an account of the meeting.